 Ossabaw Writers’ Craft & Seminar Day Trip

-Ossabaw Island Writers’ Retreat announces the opening of applications for our 2018 Fall Writers Craft and Seminar Day Trip.
-Held November 3, 2018, the retreat will feature workshops and seminars led by our nationally recognized faculty (including David Poyer, Lenore Hart, Tony Morris, Chad Faries, Christina Olson, Laura Valeri, and more).
+Ossabaw Island Writers’ Retreat announces the opening of applications for our Fall 2020 Writers Craft and Seminar Day Trip, held Saturday, October 31, featuring workshops and seminars led by our nationally recognized faculty (including Lenore Hart, David Poyer, Tony Morris, Chad Faries, Christina Olson, Laura Valeri, and more).
 A great opportunity to recharge the creative energies on one of the most beautiful barrier islands of the Atlantic.

 APPLY ONLINE: Fill in and submit convenient online form for easy, quick application.